What is Activity-

 Activity-based working places heavy emphasis on the culture.
 To be more specific, a culture of connection, inspiration, accountability, and trust empowers individuals, teams, and the organization to perform to their potential.

 The Right Tech

 The right technology acts as the second pillar of adopting the activity-based working model.
-Meet room booking system, desk booking system, wayfinding tools, etc., if implemented and used in the right way, can play such a valuable role and make sure employees can also find the right space to get the work done.
+Meet room booking system, desk booking system, visitor management, wayfinding tools, etc., if implemented and used in the right way, can play such a valuable role and make sure employees can also find the right space to get the work done.